m1ee/academic-kickstart/content/project/2017_ProxemicsAR.md

 date = "2017-09-01"

 # Project title.
-#title = "Effects of Unaugmented Periphery and Vibrotactile Feedback on Proxemics with Virtual Humans in AR"
+title = "Proxemics with Virtual Human in AR"

 # Project summary to display on homepage.
-summary = "Effects of Unaugmented Periphery and Vibrotactile Feedback on Proxemics with Virtual Humans in AR"
+summary = "Accepted for IEEE VR 2018"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "thumbnail/FoVProxemics.jpg"